1996 NASCAR Craftsman Truck Series: DeVilbiss Superfinish 200

 The inaugural DeVilibiss Superfinish 200 was held June 30 at Nazareth Speedway.
 Jimmy Hensley won the pole.
 The race was supposed to air on CBS; however, after a 3 hour rain delay, CBS left the speedway, and therefore the race was not broadcast.
-This was the only Truck Series start for Rusty Wallace.
+The event wouldn't be shown in its entirety until July 2025, when the full race was posted on YouTube.
 The race was shortened to 152 laps due to rain.